 Know the route

 In addition, there are many good weather apps such as iSki or Bergfex, which are specially designed for winter sports and with which you can also check the exact weather conditions on site, among other things.
-It is generally advisable to always check the weather forecast and the avalanche situation again before setting off.
+It is generally advisable to always double-check the weather forecast and the avalanche situation before setting off.

-Reacting to changes in the weather
+React to changes in the weather

-On the slopes, don’t be too stubborn about following the plan you made in the morning.
+On the slopes, don’t be too hardheaded about following the plan you made in the morning.
 If the weather conditions change and you don’t feel safe, it’s best to take a break or end the ski day a little earlier than planned.
 Safety always comes first.

-Even perfect conditions require attention
+Even perfect conditions require attentiveness

-• The temperatures are neither so cold that it becomes uncomfortable to ski, nor so warm that the snow melts.
+- The temperatures are neither so cold that it becomes uncomfortable to ski, nor so warm that the snow melts.

-• Fresh snow in particular is very pleasant for skiing because it is light and dry.
+- Fresh snow in particular is very pleasant for skiing because it is light and dry.
 This makes it particularly easy to ski through the snow.

 Skiing safely in strong winds

 The rule of thumb is: when the ski lifts close, it’s too windy to ski.
-However, this is somewhat simplified, as some cableways and lifts can withstand winds of up to 100 kilometres per hour (km/h), while others stop operating at wind speeds of around 50 km/h.
+However, this is somewhat simplified, as some cableways and lifts can withstand winds of up to 100 km/h, while others stop operating at wind speeds of around 50 km/h.
 Experts say that winter sports enthusiasts usually still ski safely at wind speeds between 50 and 60 km/h.
-However, skiing can be stopped at wind speeds as low as 50 km/h.

-However, driving can become unpleasant at wind speeds of over 35 km/h without additional protection.
+However, skiing can become unpleasant at wind speeds of over 35 km/h without additional protection.
 Of course, this depends on the wind direction as well as the temperature.
 Depending on the outside conditions, the wind is felt to be more or less strong.
 Body weight can also play a role in how stable you feel on the skis at what wind speed.

 Suitable clothing protects you from the wind

 If you ski in windy weather, you should always be dressed appropriately.
-Because even if the temperatures don’t seem that cold, the so-called wind chill effect makes the body freeze faster.
+Because even if the temperatures don’t seem that cold, the wind chill factor makes the body freeze faster.
 You start to feel the wind chill factor at temperatures below 10°C: the stronger the wind blows and the colder the temperatures are, the further the outside temperature feels like it is dropping.
 For example, -10°C at a wind speed of 10 km/h feels like -15.2°C. If the wind speed increases to 25 km/h, it feels like -18.7°C.

 The best way to combat this is to wear suitable clothing, preferably in the form of several breathable layers.
-Clothing for winter sports should therefore be breathable, because too tight clothing inhibits blood circulation, making it even easier to freeze.
+Clothing for winter sports should therefore be breathable, because clothing that is too tight inhibits blood circulation, making it even easier to freeze.
 In addition, the combination of moisture, in this case sweat, and wind and cold also makes you freeze faster.
 Winter clothing is usually made of special functional fibres that are breathable and insulate well.

-The typical onion technique for winter sports includes thermal underwear made of functional fibres, ski socks, a long shirt also made of functional fibres, a ski pullover, water-repellent ski pants and ski jacket, as well as gloves, a scarf and, if needed, a face mask.
+The typical onion method for winter sports includes thermal underwear made of functional fibres, ski socks, a long shirt also made of functional fibres, a ski pullover, water-repellent ski pants and ski jacket, as well as gloves, a scarf and, if needed, a face mask.
 Materials such as down or polyamide are recommended, as they allow air to circulate, but also keep you warm and repel wind and water well.

 Wind changes the snow